Surveying Jeff’s bookshelves to make room for his own title. June 2021. Photo: Jeff Darren Muse

 “An evocative consideration of the dualities of beauty and pain found both in nature and ourselves.” - Kirkus Reviews

 When publishing a book, authors often ask their peers to read the manuscript and consider writing an endorsement.
-Many thanks to all who have helped launch Dear Park Ranger.
+Many thanks to all who helped launch Dear Park Ranger.

 Advance praise: